In this section:

 Reorder this Routing table to have this new rule on TOP of the rule going to the PBX.

-When m user to Microsoft Teams, the administrator needs to enter a Phone Number (with a format that match the one used in the transformation table) via Office 365 Portal.
+When migrating a user to Microsoft Teams, the administrator needs to enter a Phone Number (with a format that match the one used in the transformation table) via Office 365 Portal.
 The SBC Edge replicates this information locally.
 When a call comes from the SIP Trunk, if the Called Number matches the telephoneNumber, the call is sent to Teams.
 If the Call Number does not match, the call is sent to the PBX.

-Enter one number in Phone Number field.
+Enter the user phone number in Phone Number field.

 To properly verify the SBC Edge's configuration, please review these steps are completed.
 See figure below.

-In the Call Route Entry, the incoming number is first formatted to the proper format () using the relevant call route entry.
+In the Call Route Entry, the incoming number is first formatted to the proper format (+12122139087) using the relevant call route entry.
 A match is then made using the cached Active Directory user attributes.

 To view the AD usage in progression via the WebUI log, refer to Working with Logging.
 See below for an example.